MailTape/MailTape-v1/_posts/2021-05-16-Mathilde-Fernandez.md

 ## Deena Abdelwahed - Lila Fi Tounes
 ImaCrea: **«**Deena's music has been sitting on my listening list for years but only till recently I could start to grasp her music.
 And what a rewarding experience.
 If you don't get it instantly, try to pass that frustration and keep retrying from time to time ;)**»**

-<p id="outroduction">That's the end of the journey folks, and what a journey !
+<p id="outroduction">That's all for this morning folks!
 Take great care, share the love.
-Much love to [BIENSÜRE]((https://www.facebook.com/biensurebiensure)) for their rainbow Sunday selection and to Thibaut Daumain for the lovely illustration, created from an infrared photograhy of [Xavier Lours](http://xavierlours.fr/gallery/bands) !</p>
+Amour pour [Mathilde Fernandez](https://mathildefernandez.bandcamp.com/) for her eclectic Sunday selection and to Thibaut Daumain for his illustration based on a photograhy by the great [Estelle Hannia](https://www.estellehanania.com)!</p>